Tatas retakes Air India, makes Rs 18,000 cr winning bid | Business

 Tatas cannot transfer Air India India brand or logo for five years and thereafter can do so only to an Indian entity.

-He, however, did not give the reason for not disclosing the approval immediately after that.
+He, however, did not give any reason for not disclosing the approval immediately after that.

-''The entire disinvestment process has been carried out transparently, with due regard to confidentiality of the bidders, through multi-layered decision making involving inter-ministerial group (IMG), a core group of secretaries on disinvestment (CGD) and the empowered Air India Specific Alternative Mechanism (AISAM) at the apex ministerial level,'' Pandey said.
+''The entire disinvestment process has been carried out in a transparent manner, with due regard to confidentiality of the bidders, through multi-layered decision making involving inter-ministerial group (IMG), a core group of secretaries on disinvestment (CGD) and the empowered Air India Specific Alternative Mechanism (AISAM) at the apex ministerial level,'' Pandey said.

-The next step will be to issue the Letter of Intent (LoI) and then sign the Share Purchase Agreement following which, the conditions precedent would need to be satisfied by the successful bidder, the company, and the Government.
+The next step will be to issue the Letter of Intent (LoI) and then sign the Share Purchase Agreement following which, the conditions precedent would need to be satisfied by the successful bidder, the company and the Government, he added.

-It is expected that the transaction will be completed by December 2021, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)